Disciplined Saddle Programming: Disciplined saddle programming

 the equality in \eqref{e-duality} is replaced with a less than or equal to, and we obtain a convex restriction.
 Thus, if a user creates a problem involving an SE function (as opposed to a saddle point problem only containing saddle functions in the objective), then DSP guarantees that the problem generated is a restriction.
 This means that the variables returned are feasible and the returned optimal value is an upper bound on the optimal value for the user's problem.

+\paragraph{Obtaining convex and concave saddle point coordinates.} One challenge that arises in transforming the mathematical concept of conic representable saddle functions into a practical implementation is that the automated dualization removes the concave variable from the problem.
+Additionally, the procedure relies on the technical conditions such as compactness, which we believe should not be exposed in a user interface.
+We now address these points.

-In our implementation, a saddle problem is solved by applying the above automatic dualization to both the objective $f$ and $-f$ and then solving each resulting convex problem, with the latter having the role of convex and concave variables switched.
+In our implementation, a saddle problem with an SE function in the objective is solved by applying the above automatic dualization to both the objective $\phi$ and $-\phi$ and then solving each resulting convex problem.
+Note that $\phi(x,y)$ is convex in $x$ and concave in $y$, while $-\phi(x,y)$ is concave in $x$ and convex in $y$.
 We do so in order to obtain both the convex and concave components of the saddle point, since the dualization removes the concave variable.
-The saddle problem is only reported as solved if the optimal value of the problem with objective $f$ is within a numerical tolerance of the negated optimal value of the problem with objective $-f$.
+To see this, note that \eqref{e-duality} contains $x$ but not $y$ (and the opposite holds for the negated problem).
+The saddle problem is only reported as solved if the optimal value of the problem with objective $\phi$, $u$, is within a numerical tolerance of the negated optimal value of the problem with objective $-\phi$, $-l$.
 If this holds, this actually implies that

+\ie, \eqref{e-sion} was valid, even if for example $\mathcal{Y}$ is not compact.
+To see this, note that solving for $\phi$ as well as $-\phi$ results in an upper and a lower bound on the optimal value of the saddle point problem,